apache/flink/docs/content/docs/try-flink/write_flink_program_with_sql.md

 Note that Flink uses the combination of an OVER window clause and a filter condition to express a Top-N query in order to filter through unbounded dataset.

-You should now see a new table with these new datastream results.
+You should now see a new dynamic table with the results from this query.
+Notice how the top 10 games are constantly being revised as new data is processed.

 ## Step 6: Aggregate the data and learn about windowing